I.G.Y. (What a Beautiful World): Chart performance and accolades

 "I.G.Y." debuted on the Billboard Hot 100 on October 9, 1982, at number 56.
 It reached the top 40 on October 30 and eventually peaked at number 26 on November 27, 1982.
 It also reached number 8 on Billboard's Adult Contemporary chart, number 17 on Billboard's Mainstream Rock chart, and number 54 on Billboard's R&B Singles chart.
 It was Fagen's only solo Top 40 hit on the Billboard Hot 100 chart.

 It was nominated for the Grammy Award for Song of the Year in 1983, losing to "Always on My Mind".

 Cover versions

 "I.G.Y." has been covered by British singer and musician Howard Jones, who included a version on his 1993 greatest hits album The Best of Howard Jones.

 The gospel a cappella group Take 6 covered "I.G.Y." as the title track on their 2002 release Beautiful World.
-The lyrics of Fagen's original song were modified to recast the song with a gospel message.
+The lyric of Fagen's original song was modified to recast the song with a gospel message.

 In 2004 Marcia Hines recorded a version for her album Hinesight.